Paulmait/naturinex-app/AI_DISCLAIMER_IMPLEMENTATION.md

 ## ✅ Status: PRODUCTION READY

-This implementation provides **critical liability protection** for your MediScan app and is ready for production deployment.
+This implementation provides **critical liability protection** for your Naturinex app and is ready for production deployment.
 The click-wrap disclaimer significantly reduces legal risk while maintaining a user-friendly experience.

 **Next Steps:**
 1. ✅ Implementation complete